 State and federal benefits may help cover the basics - food, shelter, and routine medical care - but not specialized treatments.
 "Extras" like educational programs, therapy equipment or home-modifications are not usually covered.

 Expenses to plan for:

-Medical, dental, or surgical expenses not covered by government benefits

-Enrichment programs for educational or recreational experiences
+Medical, dental, or surgical expenses not covered by government benefits Enrichment programs for educational or recreational experiences entrepreneurs and closely held businesses.
+As a Board member of Community Hope,

 Psychological or behavioral counseling and support